karlstolley/drc-accessible-images/part-ii/_post.md

       max-width: 100%; /* Image only as big as its containing element */ }

-Those two lines ensure that images are displayed as blocks, rather than inline (the default on most browsers), and that the image never exceeds the width of its containing element, such as the `<figure>` element I described in Part I.
+Those two lines of CSS ensure that images are displayed as blocks, rather than inline (the default on most browsers), and that images never exceed the width of their containing elements, such as the `<figure>` element I described in Part I.

 But before going any further on web design, I need to stop and point out about some significant changes to screens and their impact on the fundamental unit of computer displays and images: the pixel.